-These Lucky Charms Cookies Are Charmingly Delicious!
+These Lucky Charms Cookies Are Charmingly Delicious (and Perfect for St. Patrick’s Day!)

 Lucky Charms Cookies